 - Desire to work in a fast-paced work environment

 How to Apply:

-Please email NVRDC's Legal Intern Coordinator, Ruth Perrin, at email@example.com with any questions.
+Once you have completed the application, please email NVRDC's Legal Intern Coordinator, Ruth Perrin, at email@example.com with your resume and cover letter.